Investor FAQ

 If you don’t meet the accredited investor criteria, we’ll match you with the closest possible alternative to the asset you were intending to purchase.
 Even if it’s technically a different structure or classification, we’ll select the next best match based on your original interest, within the bounds of what is legally permitted.

-We do not provide a public menu of non-accredited offerings because (a) It is our policy to prioritize accredited bond offerings wherever possible, and (b) our non-accredited offerings are typically whole-asset transactions—not pooled or fractionalized—available in limited quantity and subject to availability.
 Each is unique and reviewed with you only once eligibility is confirmed and a potential purchase contract has been identified.
 Once a purchase contract is ready, we’ll provide full details for your review before you proceed.

 Can I invest with my 401(k), 403(b) or 457 retirement account?

 Yes.
-The IRS allows you to perform a "Direct Rollover" into a Self-Directed IRA, which has lower feed and identical tax advantages.
-Steadfast bonds can be bought through any of the top Self-Directed IRA providers, such as:
+The IRS allows you to perform a "Direct Rollover" into a Self-Directed IRA, which has lower fees and identical tax advantages.

 • The Entrust Group - 40 years in business